hl7dk/kl-ffb-reporting/input/pagecontent/example.md

 - Information gathering (unchanged)
     - Reference to service request (unchanged)
     - Reference to the conditions (unchanged)
-- Care plan (unchanged)
+    - Reference to care plan evaluation (new)
+- Care plans (one unchanged, one updated, and one new)
-    - Reference to care plan evaluation (unchanged)
+    - Reference to care plan evaluation
-    - Reference to target groups (unchanged)
+    - Reference to target groups
-    - Reference to service performers (unchanged)
+    - Reference to service performers
-    - Reference to follow-up encounter (unchanged)
+    - Reference to follow-up encounter
 - Interventions (one new and one updated)
-    - Reference to the care plan
+    - Reference to care plan
-    - Reference to the intervention goal
 - Intervention goals (one new)
     - Reference to conditions
 - Service request (unchanged)
 - Conditions (one is updated)
 - Service performers (unchanged)
 - Follow-up encounter (unchanged)
+- Follow-ups (new)
+    - Reference to care plan

 The report for this is found here: [DeliveryReport-6th-Encounter](Bundle-aaa5d153-968e-46ec-9f9e-cfc6e93a3f1b.html)